 In 1907, both he and Billy White's fathers were killed during a fight with cattle rustlers.
 Though the suspects were caught red-handed and arrested, but were released on bond.
 This event changed his life.

 It's said that Tom Threepersons tracked the murderers to a local saloon, and surprised them by entering through a back door.
 When they went for their guns, he calmly killed them both.

-He was arrested for murder and tried, but was acquitted by a jury which deliberated for only seven minutes.
+He was arrested for murder and tried but was acquitted by a jury that deliberated for only seven minutes.
 Yes, in those days, juries understood what justice really meant -- even if it was an eye for an eye.